metriql/metriql.com/docs/reference/relation.md

 #### Creating relation via `meta.metriql`

-In some cases, you need to write a SQL expression to build up a relation between the datasets.
+In some cases, you need to write an SQL expression to build up a relation between the datasets.
 In this case, you can use `meta.metriql.relations` as follows:

 ```yml
 seeds: